RemaniSA/Fixed-Income-Project/README.md

 ## My Reflections

 This was the most intellectually demanding project I undertook during my MSc.
 What struck me most was the sheer volume of work required before you can even arrive at a clean price: selecting the right curve, calibrating a model, dealing with accrued interest, adjusting for credit risk via CVA, computing DV01, and constructing a hedging strategy with swaps and CDS.
 Equity pricing suddenly felt straightforward in comparison.
 I also took the initiative to move our team from Excel to QuantLib, which offered far greater flexibility in curve construction and pricing logic.
-I taught myself the library in a week while building the deliverables; a steep but rewarding learning curve.
+I taught myself the library in a week while building the deliverables; a steep but rewarding learning 'curve'.
 This project deepened my appreciation for the complexity and elegance of fixed income modelling.

 ## Methods